 The treatment program survey

-Starting in the summer of 2019, all addiction treatment programs in pilot states will be asked to respond to an online survey to begin to track and inform the Rating System.
+Starting in the fall of 2019, all addiction treatment programs in pilot states will be asked to respond to an online survey to begin to track and inform the Rating System.
 The survey is being designed to build on existing metrics, and when possible this information will be pre-populated in order to reduce programs’ reporting burden.
 Program administrators in pilot states will be able to contact the Rating System Help Desk run by RTI for technical assistance at any time.

 Shatterproof, pilot states, and the involved payers are working to ensure that this process aligns as best as possible with current data collection, with the aim that it may reduce the need to report similar data to multiple stakeholders.
 The Rating System will also display accreditations or certifications, although this is not required to participate.